VilleKrumlinde/zgameeditor/Docs/ZExternalLibrary.md

 For details see [Wikipedia article](https://en.wikipedia.org/wiki/X86_calling_conventions).

 @dt BeforeInitExp
-@dd This expressions runs before the ZExternalLibrary loads, so you can set ModuleName here based on the ANDROID constant.
+@dd This @ref ScriptingLanguage "expression" runs before the ZExternalLibrary loads, so you can set ModuleName here based on the ANDROID constant.
 See the OpenGL component in the library for an example:

     if(ANDROID)
       this.ModuleName="libGLESv1_CM.so";

+Value of this property is specified in @ref CodeEditor "Code editor".

 @dt Source
 @dd Declare library functions with the following syntax:

 @syn{<return type> <function name>(<type> <name>, <type> <name>, ...) \{\}}

+Value of this property is specified in @ref CodeEditor "Code editor".

 See example project ModPlay in Projects folder.

-Here is a short list on how to convert parameter types between a dll and ZGE:
+Here is a short list on how to convert parameter types between C/C++ types used in DLL and ZGameEditor types:

 C/C++ type | ZGameEditor type
 -----------|-----------------
-ALT + T | Focus Project tree
 int, word, longword, byte, bool | int byte | byte float | float